Mistakes in film translations – the origins of funny titles of cinema and TV productions (in Poland)Przemysław Kołodziej

-In the case of a comedy titled The Hangover, since the Polish title included the name of the place of action – Kac Vegas – the second film was given an amusing title: Kac Vegas w Bangkoku (“a Vegas hangover in Bangkok”).
+In the case of a comedy titled The Hangover, the Polish title included the name of the place of action – Kac Vegas (“a Vegas hangover”).
+Consequently, the second film was given an amusing title: Kac Vegas w Bangkoku (“a Vegas hangover in Bangkok”).

 References and connotations

-A comedy-drama Arthur Newman about a golfer who fakes his own death and takes on a new identity, in Poland was titled Drugie życie króla (2012).
+Arthur Newman, a comedy-drama about a golfer who fakes his own death and takes on a new identity, was titled Drugie życie króla (2012) in Poland.
 The distributor wanted to benefit from the fact that the main role was played by Colin Firth, an Oscar-winning actor for his performance in the film Jak zostać królem (The King’s Speech, 2010), a historical drama about the king of Great Britain, George VI.

-On the other hand, Wrongfully Accused (1998) and Spy Hard (1996) – parodies of action films The Fugitive (1993) and already mentioned Die Hard – were titled more successfully. Ścigany became Ści(ą)gany (adding a facultative letter makes the title less about being hunted and more about pulling something off) and Szklana pułapka turned into a memorable Szklanką po łapkach (literally “hit the little mitts with a glass”; here, it’s all about the rhythm and similar-sounding words).
+On the other hand, Wrongfully Accused (1998) and Spy Hard (1996) – parodies of action films The Fugitive (1993) and already-mentioned Die Hard – were titled more successfully. Ścigany became Ści(ą)gany (a play on title which also translates as „copycat”) and Szklana pułapka turned into a memorable Szklanką po łapkach (literally “hit the little mitts with a glass”; here, it’s all about the rhythm and similar-sounding words).

 According to Surdyk and Urban (2016), depending on the approach to the title as a linguistic issue and the selected method, the result could be: